LANCASTER -- The Lancaster Barnstormers and York Revolution took a page out of the 2008 World Series on Thursday night.

 As a result, the game will pick back up in Lancaster on Friday night.
 League rules dictate that any playoff game suspended must be picked up where it left off.
 As a result, the Barnstormers and Revs will continue the game Friday in the top of the fifth inning with Lancaster up 3-1.
 The game will begin at 7:05 p.m.

-It's reminiscent of the 2008 World Series between the Philadelphia Phillies and Tampa Bay Rays,
+It's reminiscent of the 2008 World Series between the Philadelphia Phillies and Tampa Bay Rays, when Game Five was suspended midway through due to rain and continued where it left off the next day.

 "We're gonna come back tomorrow at 7:05 in the top of the fifth inning right where we left off and play four-and-half or five-and-a-half or eight innings or how ever long it takes," Revs' manager Andy Etchebarren said.